Ovarian Reserve Testing

 - There was no difference in chromosomal abnormalities in embryos from frozen eggs compared to those created from fresh eggs.

-- A review of 900 births from slow freeze eggs revealed no increased risks of birth defects compared to general population.
+- A review of 900 births from slow-freeze eggs revealed no increased risks of birth defects compared to the general population.

 - A review of 200 babies born from vitrified eggs showed no difference in birth defect rates compared to those conceived after fresh IVF.

-- Overall, of the babies born from frozen eggs, only 1.3% birth defects, a rate not significantly different from that seen in naturally conceived infants.
+- Overall, of the babies born from frozen eggs, only 1.3% had birth defects–a rate not significantly different from naturally conceived infants.

 How successful is egg freezing?